 “The Most Select of Places”

-One of the greatest architectural marvels of Karnak is the hypostyle hall built during the Ramesside period (a hypostyle hall is a space with a roof supported by columns).
+One of the greatest architectural marvels of Karnak is the hypostyle hall (a space with a roof supported by columns) built during the Ramesside period.
 The hall has 134 massive sandstone columns with the center twelve columns standing at 69 feet.
 Like most of the temple decoration, the hall would have been brightly painted and some of this paint still exists on the upper portions of the columns and ceiling today.
 With the center of the hall taller than the spaces on either side, the Egyptians allowed for clerestory lighting (a section of wall that allowed light and air into the otherwise dark space below).
 In fact, the earliest evidence for clerestory lighting comes from Egypt.
 Not many ancient Egyptians would have had access to this hall, since the further one went into the temple, the more restricted access became.
-Explain Rameesside and Clerestory

 Temple as cosmos